ashutoshmjain/gita/src/prologue.md

 > The reason we are forced to develop tools such as "search" and "artificial intelligence" is to harvest this external store of knowledge [^whySearch].
 In a way, consciousness (ability to experience) is already in the process of migration to superior mechanisms.
 Evolution is already put on an accelerated path.

 Storage beyond a critical cumulation creates disruption.
 Vast storage of water in oceans leads to the atmospheric cycles.
 Storage of mass in large planets (such as earth) is the very source of life.
-Storage of "knowledge" is the essence of consciousness itself, though knowledge is extremely hard to store.
-It is a long iterative process of decrypting eternal wisdom, one word at a time.
-Vast external store of knowledge leads to creation of new universes. [^kalki].
+Storage of "knowledge" is the essence of consciousness itself.
+The knowledge is extremely hard to store - one reason our evolutionary cycle is so slow.
+In the external world, it is a similar iterative process of decrypting eternal wisdom, one word at a time.
+We speed it up with billions of best computers chained to each other - human minds.

+Vast external store of knowledge leads to creation of new universes. [^kalki] !

 ## 0.2